TMA Artist in Residency

 Can my family and friends visit me?

 Family and friends are welcome to visit you in your private studio during regular museum hours and must check-in at the front desk of the main gallery.
-Please be mindful of your fellow Artists in Residence sharing the suite space.
+Please be mindful of TMA’s Volunteer Studio Manager who shares the Artist in Residence Studio Suite with you.

 Where are the private studio spaces located?